moderndatacompany/dataos.info/docs/learn_new/dp_foundations1_learn_track/index.md

-#  # Data Product Foundations · Course I
+# Data Product Foundations · Course I

-Welcome to the first module of the Data Product Foundations Track, where you'll learn how to build a **source-aligned data product** from the ground up.
+In this course, you'll learn how to build a **source-aligned data product** from the ground up.
 By following each step and completing the checklists, you’ll learn how to connect, ingest, and shape source data into a product-ready asset on DataOS.

 ---